 In 2015, the product silver diamine fluoride (SDF) was introduced into the marketplace in the United States (Advantage Arrest, Elevate Oral Care, www.elevateoralcare.com).
 This product, which has been available for decades in other countries, is an extension in development from silver nitrate, which has been available for more than a century.

-The available SDF product is a clear liquid that is carefully applied in small quantities to the accessible caries lesion.
-After 30 to 60 seconds of application, the lesion turns black in color, and as reported by each clinician who uses the product, there exists a colorometric indication of biofilm disruption/destruction32,33 (Figure 2).
+The available SDF product now comes as a clear or colored liquid that is carefully applied in small quantities to the accessible caries lesion.
+After 30 to 60 seconds of application, the lesion turns black in color, and as reported by each clinician who uses the product, there exists a colorometric indication of biofilm disruption/destruction22,35 (Figure 2).
 When the patient returns for follow-up after placement of the SDF treatment, it can be explained that the black color indicates biofilm destruction within the lesion and halting of progression of the lesion (Figure 3 and Figure 4).
 The surface of the dentin below the previously softened caries-affected dentin can be hardened and no longer affected by the biofilm.
 In some cases, lesions adjacent to the caries lesion intended to be treated can be halted in their earlier stages of development, such as with adjacent proximal lesions (Figure 5).